Next Event after the Messiah's Coming

 Now both the chief priests and the Pharisees had given a commandment, that, if any man knew where he were, he should shew it, that they might take him.

-According to this account, the proclamation was a public alert that the authorities wanted to arrest Jesus.
+According to this account, the proclamation was essentially an arrest warrant.
 The Talmud hides the true nature of the proclamation by pretending, most implausibly, that it was an extraordinary measure to secure a good case in Jesus' defense.
 This distortion is an obvious attempt to protect the Sanhedrin from any suspicion that they treated Jesus unjustly.
 Yet, the proclamation that it puts in the mouth of the herald is not pure invention.
 The Mishnah, another compilation from before AD 200 of Jewish legal traditions, reveals that a herald always preceded a condemned man to his place of execution and cried out words to the same effect, giving the man a last chance to be saved if he was innocent (9).
 A Talmudic commentator on this portion of the Mishnah adds, however, that "it means only when he is already sentenced, but not before" (10).

-- The Talmud says, in agreement with the Gospels, that Jesus died on Passover Eve.
+- The Talmud says, in agreement with historic Christian belief, that Jesus died on the evening of Passover.

 The Biblical writers who speak of Jesus hanging on a tree want to make vivid the shame He endured.
 But the Talmud's purpose in saying that He was hanged is to conceal that He died by crucifixion, a mode of execution which the Jews under Roman rule never used, but which their overlords used routinely (9).
 When the Talmud was written, the Jews looked upon their ancestors who had resisted Roman rule as heroes and upon those who had collaborated with the Romans as traitors.
 Therefore, for two reasons, the Talmud sidesteps any mention of crucifixion.
 It does not wish to portray Jesus as a victim of the Romans, lest anyone view Him with sympathy and admiration.
 And it does not wish to suggest that the Jewish leaders resorted to collusion with the Romans in order to get rid of Him.